asan-emirsaleh/plastome_postprocessing/docs/table2asn/table2asn_readme.md

   n    Normal
   t    TSA (transcriptome shotgun assembly)
 ```
-The `-M n` ("Normal") choice is used for genome submissions and combines flags, replacing "-a s -V v -c f", and also invokes FATAL calls when -Z is included for running the discrepancy report.
-The -J flag should be added separately.
+The `-M n` ("Normal") choice is used for genome submissions and combines flags, replacing "`-a s -V v -c f`", and also invokes FATAL calls when `-Z` is included for running the discrepancy report.
+The `-J` flag should be added separately.

 The `-j` argument will add source qualifiers.
 These qualifier values override any conflicting values read from a file.

 The `-f` argument will use a particular 5-column feature table or GenBank-specific GFF3 file as annotation input.

-The `-Y` argument will use the text in a file, while the -y argument will use the quoted text in the command line, to create a COMMENT.
+The `-Y` argument will use the text in a file, while the `-y` argument will use the quoted text in the command line, to create a COMMENT.

 ## GAPPED SEQUENCE ASSEMBLIES